sodadata/docs/soda/product-overview.md

 ## Go further

-* Access a [Soda product comparison]({% link soda/product-matrix.md %}) to learn about the features and functionalities each tool has to offer.
-* Get up and running in a few minutes using the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}).
 * Learn more about Soda Core [scans]({% link soda-core/scan-core.md %}) and [metrics and checks]({% link soda-cl/metrics-and-checks.md %}).
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />